Mytholody/sentimentPlotter/README.md

 # sentimentPlotter
-Takes a story text as input, attempts to rank sentinces and display the sentiment of the top sentences
+Takes a story text as input, attempts to rank sentinces and display the sentiment of the top sentences.

+Requires Bokeh and textblob python libraries